Eddystone Lighthouse: Later modifications

 In 1807 the 100-year lease on the lighthouse expired, whereupon ownership and management devolved to Trinity House.
 In 1810 they replaced the chandelier and candles with 24 Argand lamps and parabolic reflectors.

 In 1841 major renovations were made, under the direction of engineer Henry Norris of Messrs.
 Walker & Burges, including complete repointing, replacement water tanks and filling of a large cavity in the rock close to the foundations.
 In 1845 the lighthouse was equipped with a new second-order fixed catadioptric optic, manufactured by Henry Lepaute of Paris, with a single multi-wick oil lamp, replacing the old lamps and reflectors.
 This was the first time that a fully catadioptric large optic (using prisms rather than mirrors above and below the lens) had been constructed, and the first such installation in any lighthouse.
 A new lantern was constructed and fitted to the top of the tower in 1848, as the original had proved unsatisfactory for housing the new optic.

 From 1858 the tower's exterior was painted with broad red and white horizontal bands, so as to render it 'more distinctly visible during the day time'.
-In 1872 a 5 cwt fog bell was provided for the lighthouse; it was sounded 'five times in quick succession every half minute' in foggy weather.
+In 1872 a 5 cwt (254 kg) fog bell was provided for the lighthouse; it was sounded 'five times in quick succession every half minute' in foggy weather.
 That same year an improved lamp was installed, which more than doubled the intensity of the light.

 In 1877 it was resolved to build a replacement lighthouse, following reports that erosion to the rocks under Smeaton's tower was causing it to shake from side to side whenever large waves hit.
 During construction of the new lighthouse, the Town Council of Plymouth petitioned for Smeaton's tower to be dismantled and rebuilt on Plymouth Hoe, in lieu of a Trinity House daymark which stood there.
 Trinity House consented to the removal and delivery of the lantern and the upper four rooms of the tower, the cost of labour to be borne by Plymouth Council.
 While the new tower was being built the old lighthouse remained operational, up until 3 February 1882 (after which a temporary fixed light was shown from the top of the new tower).
 When the latter was complete, Smeaton's lighthouse was decommissioned and the crane which had been used to build the new lighthouse was transferred to the task of dismantling the old.
 William Tregarthen Douglass supervised the operation.